fadligg/fadligg/README.md

 - 👋 Hi, I’m @fadligg
-- 👀 I’m interested in Game Development and Software Development
+- 👀 I’m interested in Web Development and Software Development
-- 🌱 I’m currently learning Java

 <!---
 fadligg/fadligg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.